Is coconut oil good for you?

 However, Dr. Weil points out that it’s impossible to compare a traditional population to people eating a diet filled with highly processed sugary foods.

-Then again, you may want to read an article published by Dr. Joseph Mercola, DO.
+Then again, there is Dr. Mercola.
 He says early research on coconut oil and cholesterol was done using partially hydrogenated coconut oil, instead of unrefined virgin coconut oil.

 Dr. Mercola also questions whether saturated fat has been vilified by the mainstream medical community.

 Also, Dr. Mercola’s article notes that coconut oil can help improve your metabolism and support the thyroid gland.

 So I did my research.
 I urge you to research this topic yourself.